You have eight senses.

 Second, let’s explore hearing.

-More and more you see people wearing noise-canceling headphones and even earmuffs to block out sound.
+More and more you see people wearing noise-canceling headphones to listen to music and even earmuffs to block out sound.
+There are even specially sized earmuffs for infants and toddlers.
+Finally, many people, children, and adults use earplugs for sleep.

 Some people are easily startled by loud sounds.
 On the other hand, some people are bothered by background noise, like music playing on overhead speakers.
 Similarly, simply the din of a crowded, busy place is bothersome.